NickQian/calca/README.md

 # calca
-my calculation tool to play in A stock, inspired by a "股霸"
+my calculation tool to play in A stock.
+Bases on the "C-W model".

+2021.6